Table of Contents

-You are probably wondering how to put your WordPress website into the maintenance mode.
+You are probably wondering how to put your WordPress website into maintenance mode.

 Still, you need to give it your own time and effort.
 In some cases, it’s better to entrust your website maintenance completely to WordPress experts like WP Buffs (we know that these guys are doing a really good job) and never get worried about anything.
 However, if you are ready to proceed with the plugin, let’s continue.

 Under maintenance and Coming soon pages are a good solution for disabling your WordPress website temporarily.
 And we’ve got a nice collection of WordPress coming soon plugins you can start using in just a few minutes, whether you want a plain or an animated coming soon template.

 Let’s now jump right in!